-- The student has successfully passed a college course on campus, or - The student is in good academic and attendance standing; and CECA does not offer the course(s) needed to meet the certificate or degree requirements.
+- The student has successfully passed a college course on campus. - The student is in good academic and attendance standing. - The student is in good behavioral standing. - CEC Parker campus does not offer the course(s) needed to meet the certificate or degree requirements. - If the course is being offered on campus, the Director of Admissions, Academic Dean, or the Head of School may grant exemptions to allow a student to take the course off campus.

-Off campus students are expected to uphold the behavior standards of CECA by demonstrating maturity and responsibility in their classes.
-CECA reserves the right to revoke off campus privileges on the basis of attendance, academics, or behavior concerns.
+Off campus students are expected to uphold the behavior standards of CEC Parker by demonstrating maturity and responsibility in their classes.
+CEC Parker reserves the right to revoke off campus privileges on the basis of attendance, academics, or behavior concerns.